Please visit our home site at www.TRILOBOATS.com.

 Buying Time

 Free Time.
-Curious phrase... it can be taken so many ways.
-Time is a noun, and not too mysterious, at least as applies to our daily lives.
+Curious phrase!
+It can be taken so many ways.
+Time taken as a noun is not too mysterious, at least as applies to our daily lives.
 But Free???

-If we take Free as an adjective, Free Time could mean time unassigned, committed or otherwise unavailable.
+If we take free as an adjective, Free Time could mean that time which is unassigned, uncommitted or otherwise unavailable.
 Time for play, rather than chores.
 Time for one's own purposes, rather than those of others.
 Time unencumbered.
 Time at liberty.
 Time of one's own, which need not be purchased.
 One's own sweet time.

-Or it could be a verb, and the phrase a statement.
-An Imperative.
+Or we could take it for a verb, making the phrase an Imperative.
 Free Time!
 Free it from prison.
 From bondage.
 From slavery.
 From the clutches of evil-doers.
 From ourselves.

 Ooo.
 That smarts.

-As children, we knew naught of Time and therefore enjoyed the full measure of it.
-We were then (as now) alive as long as we could remember.
-The glorious Now was upon us.
+As children, we knew naught of Time and therefore enjoyed its full measure.
+We were, then as now, alive as long as we could remember.
+The glorious Now was full upon us.
 And the future?
-Fabulous.
+Fabulous!

-But somewhere along the line we began to lose our innocent ignorance of Time.
-Somehow, Time went from endless to finite to being in short supply.
-Moment after moment was usurped from us.
-Taken from us.
-Lost to us.
+But somewhere along the line we began to lose our naive ignorance of Time.
+Somehow, Time went from endless, to finite, to being in short supply.
+Moment after moment was taken from us.
+Irrevocably lost to us.
 And who did this dirty deed?
 Oh, sure, the usual suspects -- parents, teachers, adults of various persuasions -- they all did their share.

 But the sad truth is, we learned to do this to ourselves.
-We willingly trade the moments of our lives for luxury, security, status.
+To willingly trade the moments of our lives for luxury, security and status.
 Consumer goods.

 Alright, then.
 We HAD to do it!
 We HAVE to survive in an economy where Time is Money!
 We NEED Money to live, and trade our lives for Money.
 Don't we???

-Next, let's look at Time from our perspective.
-We only get so much of it on this plane.
-Ask just about any of our elders and you'll find that our Time is far too short, even at the long end.
-Supply not only finite, but low.
-Demand indefinite, but clearly high.
+We only get so much time.
+Ask just about any of our elders and you'll find that our time is far too short, even at the far end of a long life.
+Supply is therefore low.
+Demand is indefinite and varies in context, but is clearly high for most of us.

 Ol' Adam says this makes our Time valuable to us.

-But that's not our only choice.
-If we are aware, once our Necessities have been met, we are able to Free Time!
+But trading time for money is not our only option.
+Once our necessities (water, food, shelter, health) have been met, we are able to Free Time!
 Free, as in the verb, the clarion call, the manifesto!!

 In Your Money or Your Life, Money is defined as life energy.
-Money.
-Can't live with it, can't live without.
-But we can earn and spend consciously.
-We can choose, beyond Necessities, what is worth our Free Time -- our own, precious store of it -- and what is not.
+We can't live without money at present, but we can earn and spend consciously.
+Once necessity is met, we can choose what is worth our Free Time -- our own, precious store of it -- and what is not.

 Bought and paid for.